-The following are eCommerce statistics to help you design the best campaign.
+The following are eCommerce statistics to help you design the best marketing campaign.

-16. 38% of customers are more likely to purchase from businesses that offer live chat support (Kayako).
+- 38% of customers are likelier to purchase from businesses that offer live chat support (Kayako).

-Live chat plays a significant role in the customer experience and contributes to user engagement.
+Live chat plays a significant role in customer experience and user engagement.

-On the one hand, 79% of businesses agreed that implementing live chat has increased their sales, revenue, and customer loyalty.
-This is further supported by the fact that about 51% of consumers are more inclined to make repeat purchases from companies with live chat support.
+79% of businesses agreed that implementing live chat has increased their sales, revenue, and customer loyalty.
+This statistic aligns with the fact that about 51% of consumers are more inclined to make repeat purchases from companies with live chat support.

 Providing an excellent live chat experience in your store will cater to this group of consumers.
 If you’re planning to do so, invest in a knowledgeable support team that can provide personalized expert assistance.

-Avoid giving scripted responses as they make your company’s interactions with consumers impersonal.
+Avoid giving scripted responses as they make your company’s consumer interactions impersonal.
 Additionally, optimize the queuing system to reduce wait times.

 If your online store runs on WordPress, there are numerous great live chat plugins you can use to provide customer service.

-With over 90% of companies having some type of loyalty program, competition is fierce.
+With over 90% of companies having a loyalty program, the competition is fierce.
 Making loyalty programs work to your advantage will require lots of effort.

-Premium or paid loyalty programs are now a popular alternative to the traditional type.
-81% of traditional loyalty members are willing to join a premium loyalty program if the included benefits are valuable.
+Premium or paid loyalty programs are now a popular alternative to the conventional type.
+81% of conventional loyalty members are willing to join a premium loyalty program if the included benefits are valuable.

-Some popular premium loyalty program rewards include free shipping, immediate discounts, and free giveaways.
+Some popular premium loyalty program rewards include free shipping, immediate discounts, and online deals.